AdobeDocs/experience-platform.en/help/xdm/data-types/geo-coordinates.md

 solution: Experience Platform
 title: Geo Coordinates data type
 topic: overview
-description: This document provides an overview of the XDM Individual Profile class.
+description: This document provides an overview of the Geo Coordinates XDM data type.
 ---

 # [!UICONTROL Geo Coordinates] data type

 [!UICONTROL Geo Coordinates] is a standard XDM data type that describes the geographic coordinates of a place.
-This data type is based on the public spec documented on [schema.org](https://schema.org/GeoCoordinates).
+This data type is based on the public specification documented on [schema.org](https://schema.org/GeoCoordinates).

 <img src='../images/data-types/geo-coordinates.png' width=400 /><br />